worMatty/deathrun_toolkit/README.md

 ### Cool Things

 * Activator health is shown via the use of the boss health bar during combat, and overhealing in a text element
-* Mappers can change use logic to change a player's properties or give them weapons
+* Mappers can use logic to change a player's properties or give them weapons
 * Mappers can use logic to trigger activator health scaling when appropriate, e.g. in an arena or fight mini game
 * The plugin doesn't do anything to players that interferes with the workings of a map such as negate fall damage, grant resistances or force speed on every game frame